 - Getting Help From Our Support

-- WPML core plugin, WPML String Translation, Translation Management, WooCommerce, and the WooCommerce Multilingual add-on.
+- WPML core plugin, WPML String Translation add-on

 - WCFM – WooCommerce Multivendor Marketplace, WCFM – WooCommerce Frontend Manager, and WCFM – WooCommerce Multivendor Membership plugins.